avraham/hass_radarr_sonarr_search_by_voice/README.md

 **homeassistant/scripts/remove_download.sh**
 Bonus shell script for removing the last movie added to radarr by this script.

-# How to use it with IFTTT
+# Use it by voice with Google Assistant and IFTTT
+- Setup IFTTT integration on Home Assistant.
+Go to Configuration > integrations > IFTTT.
+It will give you a private IFTTT_WEEBHOOK_ID, save it somewhere.
-- Create an IFTTT applet for each mode [Example provided by sinker1345](https://github.com/avraham/hass_radarr_search_by_voice/issues/3#issuecomment-552521505)
+- Create an IFTTT applet for each mode.
+You can see an example in the repository at the folder example/ifttt
+- Set a new automation for the ifttt webhook so it can call your script.
+[Example provided by sinker1345](https://github.com/avraham/hass_radarr_search_by_voice/issues/3#issuecomment-552521505)